tgbugs/blackfynn-python/docs/agent.rst

 Uploading with the Blackfynn Agent
 ==================================

-The Blackfynn CLI Agent is a fast native application that integrates with the Python client to provide advanced features.
+The Blackfynn CLI Agent is a native application that integrates with the Python client to provide advanced features.

 Visit https://developer.blackfynn.io/agent/ for installation instructions and additional documentation.